Don't Let Broken Bones Break Hope

 Broken bones require constant medical care and sometimes need invasive surgery, also making them a financial burden.
 When accompanied by expenses such as lost wages and future medical treatment, the cost of a broken bone from a car accident quickly adds up.

 At Weinstein Legal, we believe you shouldn’t have to walk this path alone.
-Our trusted car accident attorneys will fight tirelessly for your right to compensation, so that you can receive the financial payment you deserve.
+Our trusted car accident lawyer will fight tirelessly for your right to compensation so that you can receive the financial payment you deserve.
 If you’ve recently been involved in a car accident caused by a negligent or careless driver and sustained broken bones as a consequence, our experienced attorneys are here to help.

 For a free consultation, fill out the free case evaluation form to your right.